zeditor01/cdc_examples/C013_LDAP.md

 * Using CDC Management Console with an embedded Access Server.

 It does not attempt to cover all of CDC's security features.
-Comprehensive details of all CDC security features is covered in  <a href="https://www.ibm.com/docs/en/idr/11.4.0">IBM CDC knowledge centre.</a>
+Comprehensive details of all CDC security features is covered in the <a href="https://www.ibm.com/docs/en/idr/11.4.0">IBM CDC knowledge centre.</a>

-It does not attempt to cover all the product's security features.
-Comprehensive details of the product's features are covered in <a> href="https://www.ibm.com/docs/en/idr/11.4.0">IBM CDC knowledge centre.</a>

-TLS Encryption is covered in [14.
+TLS Encryption is mentioned briefly in this paper, and covered in detail in [14.
 CDC Security - TLS Encryption.](C014_TLS.md)

 It is part of a series of documents providing practical worked examples and guidance for seting up CDC Replication between mainframe data sources and mid-range or Cloud targets.